The Lion Sleeps Tonight

+"Mbube" (Note: Mbube is Zulu for 'lion', or 'the lion'.) is a popular song written and composed by South African musician Solomon Linda in 1939.
+It was first published in South Africa and made its way to the United States a decade later.
+In 1961, the Tokens adapted the melody and added English lyrics to create "The Lion Sleeps Tonight", lending the song the name by which it is best known today.
-A Zulu migrant worker, Linda led the a capella group the Evening Birds.
-In 1939, without rehearsal, they recorded "Mbube", which fused traditional Zulu musical elements with Western influences.
-The recording was then released in South Africa to widespread popularity.
-It made Linda a local celebrity and shaped the development of the isicathamiya genre.
-However, he had sold his rights to "Mbube" to the owner of his parent record company for ten shillings, (Note: Ten shillings in 1939 is worth $70 in 2025 (a shilling then being a twentieth of a pound, and a pound being worth $140.97 in 2025, the latter value was halved and rounded down).) unaware of what the transaction implied.
-This kept Linda from earning royalties.
-The recording of "Mbube" was then sent to a record label in the US, and upon being unearthed, it passed onto Pete Seeger of the folk group the Weavers.
-They covered the song in 1951 as "Wimoweh".

-A decade later, the Tokens encountered "Wimoweh" and decided to record their own version.
-After adapting the melody and adding English lyrics, they released "The Lion Sleeps Tonight", although Linda did not receive any credit.
+Linda, a migrant worker, led the a cappella group the Evening Birds.
+In 1939, they improvised a retelling of a lion-hunting incident in Zulu that melded regional music with Western influences.
+The recording, "Mbube", brought Linda much fame across South Africa and steered the development of isicathamiya music.
+However, he had sold his rights to "Mbube" to the owner of his parent record company, Eric Gallo, for ten shillings, (Note: Ten shillings in 1939 is worth $72 in 2026 (a shilling then being a twentieth of a pound, and a pound being worth $144.74 in 2026, the latter value was halved and rounded down).) unaware of what the transaction entailed.
+This kept him from earning royalties.
+The recording was then sent to a record label in the US and eventually landed in Pete Seeger's hands; his folk quartet, the Weavers, covered the song in 1951 as "Wimoweh".
+(Note: Seeger misheard the chorus uyimbube as wimoweh.)
+Ten years later, the Tokens, a doo-wop group, encountered "Wimoweh".
+After changing the melody and adding English lyrics, they released their version named "The Lion Sleeps Tonight".
 It topped the US charts.

-By the mid-2000s, around 150 artists across the world had covered the song, and it had been included in the 1994 Disney film The Lion King, earning an estimated $15 million in royalties.
-Linda, then long deceased, was yet unrecognised for his contributions to "The Lion Sleeps Tonight".
-His descendants had earned very little and were left destitute.
+By the mid-2000s, some 150 artists around the world had covered the song.
+Its inclusion in Disney's The Lion King (1994) earned the songwriters an estimated $15 million in royalties.
+But Linda, then long deceased, was yet to reap recognition for his contribution to "The Lion Sleeps Tonight" or receive songwriting credits.
+His descendants had earned very little and remained destitute.
 Emboldened, they filed a lawsuit against Disney for copyright violation in 2004.
 Within two years, they reached an out-of-court settlement with Abilene Music, in which the firm agreed to pay the family a lump sum for past royalties and offer them a share of future revenue.
+The case drew international attention and bore wide legal effects, such as those on British copyright law.

-While global commercial success transformed "The Lion Sleeps Tonight" into an "immortal pop epiphany," its background, particularly Linda's perceived lack of recognition and fortune in his lifetime, is now deemed an example of racial exploitation.
-The song and Linda's history has been probed in numerous documentaries and is the part-inspiration of the 2020 film Black Is King.
+While global success has made "The Lion Sleeps Tonight" an iconic pop song, it is now associated with long-running racial exploitation.
+The song and Linda's history have been probed in several documentaries and are part of the inspiration for the 2020 film Black Is King.